Laura Angela Collins: Career

-On 1 March 2017 Irish Travellers gained ethic recognition within Ireland, fours days after it was issued, on 5 March 2017 Collins reported to the Irish Mirror that "There are many, many Traveller community names that appear on that list of 796 babies and children.
+On 1 March 2017 Irish Travellers gained ethnic minority recognition within Ireland.
+Four days after it was issued, on 5 March 2017, Collins reported to the Irish Mirror that "There are many, many Traveller community names that appear on that list of 796 babies and children.
 My mum was treated differently because of who she was.
 I hate to imagine how many more Traveller children are in unmarked graves in Ireland.
 It just makes me so angry.
 This is just the beginning."

 On 18 March 2017, The Sunday Mirror and Irish Sunday Mirror quoted her, saying she "had identified 335 known traveller's surnames in the 796 remains buried at the Catholic-run mother and baby home in County Galway".

 On 7 June 2017 Collins organised another protest, in which her mother Mary stood outside the Dáil to call for the Treatment of Traveller children to be investigated and acknowledged.
 Collins said on the day of the protest that the government should look at the Magdalene laundries, mother-and-baby homes and industrial schools together, as it’s believed they were all connected.
 In June 2017 Collins sent out press releases to media outlets calling for an official apology to the Traveller community by the government on behalf of the effects around the 1963 commission of itinerancy report.

 Collins has campaigned against the National Maternity Hospital being run by the Religious Sisters of Charity.

 Collins chairs the organisations Justice 4 All Women & Children, Mincéir Model’s, and Travelling People Worldwide.
 She has been interviewed on RTÉ Radio 1, Cork's 96FM, and the Niall Boylan Show.

 Collins petitioned to ensure the government do not lock away the records of survivors from Commission to Inquire into Child Abuse (Ryan report) for 75 years, she said to journalist Anne Sheridan "I started the petition to show the Government that this is not what survivors and the public want, the effects the laundry had on my mum has never gone away.
 The large Irish community of survivors in England feel very cut off and distanced from this and, again, their voices are not being heard.
 The abuse for them has never stopped, this is another cover-up," she told Extra.ie.